 Close the zipper and match up one edge of the zipper with the marked line.

-Make sure that the zipper is placed right side up and wrong side is down against the stabilizer.
+Make sure that the zipper is placed right side up and the wrong side is down against the stabilizer.
 The zipper should be longer than the hoop.
 You will see that the zipper ends hang over on both sides.
 We will cut them later.
-Use a masking tape to hold the zipper in place.
+Use masking tape to hold the zipper in place.
 When the machine will make stitches over the tape don’t worry, you can take the tape out later without any problem.